Dynamic programming by polymorphic semiring algebraic shortcut fusion: Theory

-The proof of this result is given in \nameref{sec:AppendixB} and the claims above it.
-To give some intuition into the steps in this proof, we show that (\ref{eq:lifted_semiring-ops}) is a semiring and then using a change of variables argument, show how the projection is obtained.
-We show that the composition of the filtering with the semiring homomorphism, can be fused into a new homomorphism over the constraint-lifted semiring.
-This allows us to use our already established result (\ref{eq:DP_semiring_fusion}) to show that the composition of the exhaustive path generator followed by the filtering, is equivalent to evaluation of these paths in the lifted semiring, followed by a projection.
+The proof of (\ref{eq:DP-filter-fusion}) result is given in \nameref{sec:AppendixB}.
+To give some informal intuition into the steps in this proof, we show that (\ref{eq:lifted_semiring-ops}) is a semiring and then using a change of variables argument, show how the projection is obtained.
+We then demonstrate that the composition of the filtering with the semiring homomorphism, can be fused into a new homomorphism over the constraint-lifted semiring.
+This allows us to use our already established result (\ref{eq:DP-filter-fusion}) to show that the composition of the exhaustive configuration generator followed by the filtering, is equivalent to evaluation of these configurations in the lifted semiring, followed by a projection.